Robert Ben Rhoades: Conviction

-In 1994, Rhoades was convicted of the first degree murder of Regina Kay Walters and sentenced to life without parole at Menard Correctional Center in Chester, Illinois.
+In 1994, Rhoades was convicted of the first degree murder of Regina Kay Walters and sentenced to life imprisonment without parole at Menard Correctional Center in Chester, Illinois.
 He was extradited to Utah in 2005 to be tried for the deaths of Candace Walsh and Douglas Zyskowski; however, in accordance with the victims' families' requests, the charges were dropped in 2006 so that they would not be required to testify more than once (for both states), and he was returned to prison.
 Rhoades was later extradited to Texas for the murder of Walters and Jones, where Rhoades, in exchange for avoiding a death sentence, pleaded guilty to their deaths and received a second life sentence.
 Rhoades continues serving his sentence of life without parole at the maximum-security Menard Correctional Center in Chester, Illinois.